barathpr1987/resume/README.md

     [PHP] Automated Unit Test using PHPUnit.
 Code coverage utilities and various other reports.

-    [Ansible] Ansible script to manage 700+ servers created using Open Nebula and KVM.
+    [Ansible] Ansible scripts to manage 700+ servers created using Open Nebula and KVM.

 --------------------------------------------------------------------------------